100 Notable alumni of

 -

-Martin Peter Foley is an Australian politician.
-He has been a Labor Party member of the Victorian Legislative Assembly since 2007, representing Albert Park.
-He has been Minister for Equality in the First and Second Andrews Ministry since December 2014 and Minister for Health and Minister for Ambulance Services since September 2020.
+Martin Peter Foley is a former Australian politician.
+He was a Labor Party member of the Victorian Legislative Assembly between 2007 and 2022, representing Albert Park.
+He was the Minister for Equality in the First and Second Andrews Ministry between December 2014 and June 2022 and the Minister for Health and Minister for Ambulance Services between September 2020 and June 2022.
 He was previously the Minister for Mental Health and Minister for Creative Industries prior to September 2020.

 -